hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 nhoodAdjacency dimension(2): 1 1
 ```

+The major differences between Milo and a SingleCellExperiment comes from the slots where `nhood` values are stored, as this is information that is uniquely stored in our Milo object.
+These values will be automatically populated as we use the various function built into the package.

 ## Milo workflow

 Now that we have our dataset in the correct format, we can begin utilizing the Milo workflow.